Purpose of a namespace

 The CND File way has a advantage, that the namespace will be automatically registered on deploying code.

-- Create a nodetypes.cnd at the location /src/main/content/META-INF/vault/nodetypes.cnd
+- Create a nodetypes.cnd at the location /src/main/content/META-INF/vault/nodetypes.cnd of ui.content module

 - Register you namespace as shown in the example below